chesahkalu/azure_administrator/virtual_network.md

 - `Virtual network gateway`;Use to indicate when you want routes for a specific address to be routed to a virtual network gateway.
 The virtual network gateway is specified as a VPN for the next hop type.
 - `Virtual network`;Use to override the default system route within a virtual network.
 - `Internet`;Use to route traffic to a specified address prefix that is routed to the internet.
-- `Network virtual appliance (NVA)`;A virtual appliance is typically a firewall device used to analyze or filter traffic that is entering or leaving your network.
-You can specify the private IP address of a Network Interface Card (NIC) attached to a virtual machine so that IP forwarding can be enabled.
-Or you can provide the private IP address of an internal load balancer.
+- **`Network virtual appliance (NVA)`**;A virtual appliance is typically a firewall device used to analyze or filter traffic that is entering or leaving your network.
+They are virtual machines that control the flow of network traffic by controlling routing.
+It acts as a router that forwards requests between subnets on the virtual network.
+You can specify the private IP address of a Network Interface Card (NIC) attached to a virtual machine so that IP forwarding can be enabled, Or you can provide the private IP address of an internal load balancer.
+With the `microsegmentation approach`, you can create dedicated subnets for the firewall(NVA) and then deploy web applications and other services in other subnets.
+All traffic is routed through the firewall and inspected by the NVAs.
+You'll enable forwarding on the virtual-appliance network interfaces to pass traffic that is accepted by the appropriate subnet.
+Click [here](https://learn.microsoft.com/en-us/training/modules/control-network-traffic-flow-with-routes/4-network-virtual-appliances) to learn more about `NVA`
 - `None`;Use to drop traffic sent to a specified address prefix.

 Similar to system routes, UDRs also access route tables.